mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

 bulimia—particularly interesting, because she puts in a very feminist approach accompanied by a psychological perspective.
-I have always thought of anorexia and bulimia as disabilities; however, these are not physical disabilities per se.
+I have always thought of anorexia and bulimia as disabilities; however, these are not physical disabilities *per se*.
 Anorexia and bulimia are perfect examples of how patriarchal and capitalist societies create ideals of beauty and perfection.
 But are these societies the only ones that are to be blamed for this?
-Is one of the illnesses of the modern age, predominant among women, really imposed by the patriarchy?
+Is one of the illnesses of modern age, predominant among women, really imposed by the patriarchy?
 Bordo refers to Susie Orbach’s argument that mothers whose daughters suffer from eating disorders are not to blame, “for they too are children of their culture, deeply